mannoz369/aura-chatbot-prototype/README.md

-# aura-chatbot-prototype
 # Aura Chatbot - Prototype

 This repository contains a working command-line prototype of "Aura - Your Personalized Mental Well-being Chatbot," as specified in the "Maple - ComSoc.pdf" hackathon proposal.

 The prototype is built in Python and simulates the core features using a simple command-line interface (CLI).
+Only for the prototype purpose

 ## How Features Are Implemented